 Quick start #

-The following guide covers the following topics for Linux host:
+The following guide covers the following topics for a Linux host:

 Download and unpack the latest VictoriaLogs release:

-Start the first vlstorage node , which accepts incoming requests at the port 9491 and stores the ingested logs at victoria-logs-data-1 directory:
+, which accepts incoming requests at the port 9491 and stores the ingested logs in the victoria-logs-data-1 directory:

 ./victoria-logs-prod -httpListenAddr=:9491 -storageDataPath=victoria-logs-data-1 &

-This command and all the following commands start cluster components as background processes.
 Use jobs, fg, bg commands for manipulating the running background processes.
-Use kill command and/or Ctrl+C for stopping the running processes when they no longer needed.
-See these docs for details.
+Use the kill command and/or Ctrl+C to stop running processes when they are no longer needed.

-Start the second vlstorage node, which accepts incoming requests at the port 9492 and stores the ingested logs at victoria-logs-data-2 directory:
+Start the second vlstorage node, which accepts incoming requests at the port 9492 and stores the ingested logs in the victoria-logs-data-2 directory:

 ./victoria-logs-prod -httpListenAddr=:9492 -storageDataPath=victoria-logs-data-2 &

-Start vlinsert node, which accepts logs at the port 9481 and spreads them evenly among the two vlstorage nodes started above:
+at the port 9481 and spreads them evenly across the two vlstorage nodes started above:

 ./victoria-logs-prod -httpListenAddr=:9481 -storageNode=localhost:9491,localhost:9492 &